 - A mild European winter (so far) and ample reserves propels natural gas lower.
 LNG breaks out of the bottom of its trading range.

-I reviewed three strategies to take advantage of these scenarios: an outright put for a downside breakout and a straddle or a strangle to take advantage of an extreme move in either direction.
+I reviewed three strategies using our options profit calculator to take advantage of these scenarios: an outright put for a downside breakout and a straddle or a strangle to take advantage of an extreme move in either direction.
 In both instances, LNG was trading $155.
 The specific strategies are below:

 - 12/23/22 review date: Jan '23 $150 put @ $4.75.
 Breakeven at expiration: $145.25

 - 12/27/22 review date: March '23 $155 straddle @ $23.55.
 Breakeven at expiration: $131.45 - $178.55

 - 12/27/22 review date: March '23 $145 put/ $180 call strangle @ $10.60.
 Breakeven at expiration: $134.40 - $190.60

 Since I reviewed these strategies on December 27, Cheniere broke out to the downside on the back of lower natural gas prices, taking out the low of $148.95 from last September 23 and trading down to $139.75 on 01/04.
 Concurrently, its implied volatility jumped about 5 vol percentage points on the move, up to about 43.5%.
 Since then, LNG has stabilized somewhat and is trading roughly $144 as of this writing.
 Below is the latest price and volatility action for 2022 and since last December:

 Note that LNG's implied volatility shot up on the downward move but gave up all its gains as the stock stabilized, retreating back down to the high 30% region.
 This decreased the value of all three strategies from their peak reached on 01/04, especially for the long strangle and straddle positions.

 Since the simple put strategy was the most directional of the three reviewed, it displayed the most profit: